gdamore/tcell/README.md

 ## More Portable

 _Tcell_ is portable to a wide variety of systems, and is pure Go, without any need for CGO.
-_Tcell_ is believed to work with mainstream systems officially supported by golang.
+_Tcell_ works with mainstream systems officially supported by golang.

 Following the Go support policy, _Tcell_ officially only supports the current ("stable") version of go, and the version immediately prior ("oldstable").
 This policy is necessary to make sure that we can